So you want to hike the Pacific Crest Trail, but you don’t know if you’ll have enough time?

 To be honest, if you are planning on completing the trail in this amount of time, you have little business being here.
 If you have not yet surrounded yourself with more educated and qualified PCT experts, then you are either

-If you plan on finishing the PCT in two months or less, then congratulations – you're a superhuman.
-This feat has only been accomplished (and documented) three times: twice supported and once unsupported.
+If you plan on finishing the PCT in two months or less, then congratulations – you’re a superhuman.
+This feat has only been accomplished (and documented) a handful of times (most were supported but there are some unsupported).

 UNSUPPORTED RECORD: 60 days, 17 hours, and 12 minutes | Heather “Anish” Anderson (2013)

 To complete the PCT in two months (or less) you will need to average approximately 43.6 mi / 70.2 km per day (this was my longest day on the trail).
 Seriously, how do these people even have time to make poop?

 DAILY AVERAGE: 29.2 mi / 47 km per day

 A three-month thru-hike does not require feats akin to those of the two-month (one month?) superhumans, but it still means that you kick ass every day on the trail.
 Fellow thru-hikers will be impressed with your goal, but they will not be in awe of you (as is the case with the two-monthers).

 Your PCT brethren will likely rationalize that you could not possibly be enjoying yourself as much as they are and therefore, despite your impressive time frame, they will still think themselves better than you (although none of them would ever admit to this).
 The thru-hiker superiority complex is a real (and ugly) thing.